zamazan4ik/awesome-pgo/article/article.md

 * Double compilation - it hurts a lot smaller platforms like PowerPC in different CI pipelines

 By the way, the memory usage by a compiler is also increased since the compiler must perform additional things.
 During my PGO benchmarks I met multiple times a situation when my PC was Out-Of-Memory (OOM) during the building instrumented binaries (and successfully compiled a project in a usual Release mode).
 So be careful: add more RAM to your build machines, reduce number of parallel build jobs.
-And, of course, properly configure handling the OOM situation on your machine - user-space OOM service like `systemd-oomd` (or any other) can be your friend (or just run build jobs with `systemd-run -p MemoryMax=40G` command as I did multiple times).
+And, of course, properly configure handling the OOM situation on your machine - user-space OOM service like `systemd-oomd` (or any other) can be your friend (or just run build jobs with `systemd-run -p MemoryMax=40G` command as I did multiple times.
+40 Gib is just an example!).

 #### Target support

-For some targets like Webassembly instrumentation PGO [is not available](https://discourse.llvm.org/t/profile-guided-optimization-pgo-and-webassembly/77090).
+For some targets like Webassembly instrumentation PGO [can be unavailable](https://discourse.llvm.org/t/profile-guided-optimization-pgo-and-webassembly/77090) in your compiler (in this case - LLVM).
 Hopefully the situation [will change](https://discourse.llvm.org/t/profile-guided-optimization-pgo-and-webassembly/77090/4) in 2024.
+Also, you can [read](https://issues.chromium.org/issues/42203147) about experiments with enabling PGO for WASM in Chromium (with the [Liftoff](https://v8.dev/blog/liftoff) compiler).

-If there are some targets without instrumentation PGO support - please let me know!
+If there are some targets without instrumentation PGO support or you know other WebAssembly compilers with PGO support - please let me know!

 #### Build issues with instrumentation PGO

 Sometimes a project cannot be built with instrumentation PGO due to some build issues.
 Firstly, I [met](https://github.com/envoyproxy/envoy/issues/25500#issuecomment-1724584679) such an issue with Envoy.
 When I tried to use a built-in support for PGO in Bazel, Envoy failed to compiler in the instrumentation mode with errors like "FDO instrumnentation is not supported" for the `luajit` dependency.
 I tried to figure out how to fix it properly but failed.
 So I just passed manually all required compiler flags directly to Envoy and then recompiled the project with instrumentation successfully.

 Another example - a build [issue](https://github.com/rust-lang/rust/issues/119848) with Zen.
 Here we have many linking errors for a bindgen between Rust and NodeJS API.
 I didn't dig a lot into the issue - just letting you know that such problem exist.
+Or [this](https://issuetracker.google.com/issues/187789784#comment6) example where instrumentation PGO didn't work nicely for [libFuzzer](https://llvm.org/docs/LibFuzzer.html).
+Even LLVM itself sometimes [disables](https://github.com/llvm/llvm-project/commit/e6c3289804a67ea0bb6a86fadbe454dd93b8d855) building with PGO due to some linker errors!

 In my experience, you should not expect many build issues with instrumentation PGO in practice but sometimes you will meet them.

+#### Runtime issues with instrumentation PGO

+In some cases, instrumentation PGO can even change runtime behavior of your program!
+It's not expected by default, however it can happen.
+Personally, I met such problem with YDB when during the PGO training phase some internal timeouts were triggered, and training workload failed to complete (since in the instrumentation mode YDB is much slower).
+More examples: V8 is (was?) [broken](https://issues.chromium.org/issues/40096239) after applying the PGO instrumentation, Chromium [started](https://issues.chromium.org/issues/40280518) flooding errors after the instrumentation, [another](https://issues.chromium.org/issues/40729923#comment6) example with V8 - runtime errors due to lifetime issues and PGO dumping logic.
+I suppose it's possible to find more examples but I am a bit lazy for that too.
+So don't be surprised if something goes wrong in runtime after applying instrumentation - shit happens.

 #### PGO profiles sensitivity to other compiler switches